6.3.6 Patriotic Unity in Defending the Country

 ● Coercive economic sanctions against Zimbabwe gave Robert Mugabe an excuse for his failures: they enabled him to deflect criticism of his mismanagement of the economy (3.3.7.2) and they gave him the political legitimacy of confronting an eternal enemy.
 He was able to rule for 37 years.

 ● Boris Johnson, who has been described as An English Nationalist, and others persuaded many British people that the country’s sovereignty was threatened by its membership of the European Union (EU).
 The slogan “take back control” was effective in winning the 2016 referendum vote to leave the EU in a ‘Brexit’ – as described later (6.6.5.8).
-He stimulated a sense of patriotic unity and pride in a vision of an independent “global Britain” – but this was only effective upon those people who believed what he was saying.
+He stimulated a sense of patriotic unity and pride in a vision of an independent “global Britain”.

 Patriotic unity dissolves if the public becomes dissatisfied or when the threat is removed: